 There are tons of restaurants here and plenty of shops should you need to stock up on anything.
 I missed (twice!) the Church of St. James but it is supposed to be impressive inside so don’t make my mistake.

-From here, follow the Central Portuguese Camino de Santiago – see my stage notes and tips for the Camino north of Redondela on my article about the Central Camino Português:
+From here, follow the Central Portuguese Camino de Santiago – see my route notes and tips for the Camino north of Redondela on my article about the Central Camino Português.

 Get in touch if you want to book your Camino through a trusted specialist local tour operator that will arrange carefully vetted hotels close to the Camino, luggage transfers, detailed route notes and 24-hour emergency support.